ECCCM: A Story of Service

 With further development of hunger programs, consideration was made for those who are homeless, providing appropriate commodities for the transient on weekly basis.

-In it's fifth year of operation in 2015, the Crisis Assistance Coaching Program matured and is providing a critical impact on the lives of crisis recipients.
+Launched in 2011, the Crisis Assistance Coaching Program is providing a critical impact on the lives of crisis recipients.
 Additional case management staff is being moved into the program as basic financial literacy education, debt reduction, goal setting, menu preparation and menu creation strategies are combined with job search and resume assistance.
 Through this effective program, crisis clients are learning essential life skills and returning to self-reliance.
-Dee Dee Hovis was named Director of Crisis Assistance Coaching.

 2015 saw a realignment of staff positions as Kristal Manning was named as Assistant Director, working with the Executive Director in the day-to-day operations.
 All interviewers were trained and transitioned to Case Managers, assigned to clients and fully managing their case history.
-Becca Bleich was named as Community Outreach Associate, working as a liaison with the community and our donors.
-With continued growth and activity in the food pantry and thrift store, Shirley Robinson was named Director of Food Pantry Operations, which includes warehouse management and volunteer coordination.
+A Fund Development associate began working as a liaison with the community and our donors.
+With continued growth and activity in the food pantry and thrift store, the Director of Food Pantry Operations oversees these operations, which includes warehouse management and volunteer coordination.

 The work of ECCCM is supervised by an eighteen member Board of Directors appointed from the community and supportive churches.
 The day-to-day operations are under the supervision of its Executive Director, Rev. Robert Silber, (828) 465-1702